 The costs of long-term care today are astronomical.
 One recent study found that, on average, one year in a nursing home costs more than $100,000.
 Even after years of disciplined saving, nursing home bills or in-home care costs can quickly diminish the assets you worked so hard to build up.
 There may be a better option.

 In fact, through the use of appropriate Trusts and other Estate Planning tools, you may be able to keep your nest egg while still qualifying for important government assistance, such as Medicaid and Veterans’ Benefits.
-At The Siegel Law Group, P.A., in Boca Raton and with offices throughout South Florida, we help people navigate through this complicated area of law to protect their health care and their assets.
+At The Siegel Law Group, P.A., we help people navigate through this complicated area of law to protect their health care and their assets.

 Elder Law attorney Barry D. Siegel watched a family member suffer because she was unaware of the tools available for Long-Term Care Planning.
 Today, he strives to ensure each of his clients is financially prepared for the road ahead.
 Call us by clicking below and schedule a free consultation.